 Pityriasis Rubra Pilaris(PRP) is a type of papulosquamous skin condition.
-A typical peak age does not exist.
+Typical peak age does not exist.
 Men and women are equally affected.
 The etiology is unknown.
 Two forms occur in adults, the classic and the atypical PRP.

 The classic adult form (type I) is characterized by follicular, erythematous, and hyperkeratotic papules.
 It commonly affects the torso and extensor surfaces of the extremities.
 It is associated with extensive erythema with flaking, which can escalate up to erythroderma.
 In its course, the PRP typically exhibits a craniocaudal direction of development.
 Other symptoms include palmoplantar keratosis and thickened nails with distal splinter hemorrhages.

 In 80% of the cases, a spontaneous remission within 1–3 years is observed.
-Vitamin D3 analogues and retinoids are medications of choice.
+Vitamin D3 analogs and retinoids are medications of choice.